 You can instantly disable your debit card via the mobile app.
 You can also allow or disallow international transactions.

 Who Chime is Best For

-Chime is designed for those wanted a no-fee checking and savings account and an excellent online and mobile app experience.
+Chime is designed for those wanting a no monthly fee checking and optional savings account with an excellent online and mobile app experience.
 It’s also ideal for those wanting to earn a competitive interest rate on savings.

-Those who need a physical branch should either open an account at a traditional bank or consider two accounts–one online and one traditional.
+Those who need a physical branch should either open an account at a traditional financial institution or consider two accounts–one online and one traditional.